Identifiability and Inference for Generalized Latent Factor Models: Model Setup and Identifiability Conditions

 \subsubsection{Identifiability under non-orthogonal factors}

 Correlated factors are more commonly used than orthogonal ones in scientific applications, particularly in fields such as psychology, education, and social sciences.
 For instance, psychological theories often consider different dimensions of intelligence or different types of psychological traits to be related rather than independent \citep{thurstone1947multiple,brown2015confirmatory,kline2023principles}.
-This configuration is referred to as the ``oblique" case in our paper.
+This configuration is referred to as the ``oblique'' case in our paper.

-To accommodate correlation among factors, we relax restrictions on the off-diagonal entries of $\Mb_{ff}$, while maintaining normalization by setting $\mathrm{diag}(\Mb_{ff}) = \Ib_K$.
+To allow correlation among latent factors, we relax restrictions on the off-diagonal entries of $\Mb_{ff}$, while maintaining normalization by setting $\mathrm{diag}(\Mb_{ff}) = \Ib_K$.
 The remaining $(K-1)K$ constraints are imposed by prescribing zeros in the loading matrix in the following pattern:

-Fig.~\ref{fig:illus}(b) and (c) represent two special cases of IC$^{(4)}$.
+Figure~\ref{fig:illus}(b) and (c) represent two special cases of IC$^{(4)}$.
 The corresponding loading matrices are given as

-When assigning zeros to the loading matrix under the restriction $\mathrm{diag}(\Mb_{ff})=\Ib_K$, we can show IC$^{(4)}$ is the necessary and sufficient condition for rotational identifiability. \begin{theorem} \em In the oblique case where $\mathrm{diag}(\Mb_{ff})=\Ib_K$ and we are to assign the minimal $K(K-1)$ zeros to the loading matrix, IC$^{(4)}$ is necessary and sufficient for rotational identifiability. \end{theorem} Theorem~\ref{thm_iff_ic4} implies that, to ensure rotation identifiability in the oblique case, for each latent factor, at least $K-1$ items must be specified as not loading on it.
-If fewer than $K-1$ items are specified as not loading on any given factor, the model remains non-identifiable, irrespective of the total number of zeros assigned.
+When assigning zeros to the loading matrix under the restriction $\mathrm{diag}(\Mb_{ff})=\Ib_K$, we can show IC$^{(4)}$ is the necessary and sufficient condition for rotational identifiability. \begin{theorem} \it { Identifiability condition IC$^{(4)}$ is sufficient for rotational identifiability.
+Moreover, in the oblique case where $\mathrm{diag}(\Mb_{ff})=\Ib_K$, among loading matrices with exactly $K(K-1)$ zero constraints, rotational identifiability holds only if IC$^{(4)}$ is satisfied.}\end{theorem}

+Theorem~\ref{thm_iff_ic4} implies that, to ensure rotation identifiability in the oblique case, for each latent factor, at least $K-1$ items must be specified as not influenced by it.
+If fewer than $K-1$ items are specified as not influenced by any given factor, the model remains non-identifiable, irrespective of the total number of zeros assigned.